Thelma Afford Award

 For further information regarding the award, please read the Terms and Conditions below before entering.

-The Thelma Afford Award will return in 2024, with applications opening in May.
+The Thelma Afford Award will return in 2024, with applications opening on May 24, 2024.

 Thelma Afford’s Work